dzieciou/pystempel/README.rst

 Licensing
 ------------------

-* Most of the code is covered by `Egothor`_ Open Source License, an Apache-style license.
+* **Code**: Most of the code is covered by `Egothor`_ Open Source License, an Apache-style license.
   The rest of the code is covered by the `Apache License 2.0`_.
 This should be clear from a preamble of each file.

+* **Data**:

   * The original pretrained stemming table is covered by `Apache License 2.0`_.

   * New pretrained stemming table is covered by `2-Clause BSD License`_, similarly to the `Polimorf dictionary`_ it has been derived from.
 The copyright owner of both the stemming table and the dictionary is `Institute of Computer Science at Polish Academy of Science`_ (IPI PAN).

   * Polish dictionary used by the unit tests comes from `sjp.pl`_  and is covered by `Apache License 2.0`_ as well.

 .. _Egothor: https://www.egothor.org/product/egothor2/
 .. _Apache License 2.0: https://www.apache.org/licenses/LICENSE-2.0